cwnorton/shell-novice/02-create.md

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to Nelle's home directory, `/Users/nelle`, and use `ls -F` to see what it contains:
+Let's go back to Lynne's home directory, `/Users/nelle`, and use `ls -F` to see what it contains: